By Jerry Wilkinson

 (now U.S. 1) for easy loading onto train cars.
 The Federal Emergency

 Administration had two projects to use the coral blocks.
-The principal
+The photo is

-project was building a highway bridge to replace the ferry boats from
+government project was building a highway bridge to replace the ferry

 Matecumbe Key to Jewfish Bush Key, not Fiesta Key.
-They were also
+Eight uncompleted

 building a school building across the old